systeminit/si/app/docs/src/how-tos/aws-ha-ec2.md

 Connect the `Subnet ID` output socket of each of the `Public` subnet components to the `Subnet ID` input socket of this `application-asg` component.

-Connect the `Target Group ARN` output socket of each of the `app-tg` subnet components to the `Target Group ARN` input socket of this `application-asg` component.
+Connect the `Target Group ARN` output socket of each of the `app-tg` Target Group to the `Target Group ARN` input socket of this `application-asg` component.

 ### Apply your Change Set